Sacramento Dog Bite Lawyer

 of the day the safety of those around you is much more important.

-Do doctors have to report dog bites in California?
-Most health professionals may record and report dog bite wounds for the
+Do Doctors Have To Report Dog Bites?
+Health professionals may record and report dog bite wounds for the sake

-sake of keeping the spread of rabies under control.
-However, their primary
+of keeping the spread of rabies under control since reporting a dog bite

-concern is to provide you with appropraite medical care first and foremost.
+is to provide you with appropriate medical care first and foremost.

 the victim and investigate the dog within 24 hours.
 Often a dog will be